johnnykungdev/COMM_userdoc/documentation.md

 Note: Team members will need to accept an edit invitation before they can get edit access to the team.
 They can accept the invitation from the email or from their notifications in Figma.
 This is a similar process to inviting a viewer member

-1. Choose a team project to invite someone to in the sidebar and go to the Members tab.
+1. **Choose** a team project to invite someone to in the sidebar and go to the Members tab.
 2. **Click** on the Invite button in the top-right corner.

 ![https://s3-us-west-2.amazonaws.com/secure.notion-static.com/96f93d23-86c7-4d32-84ce-6193f4a3cb07/Untitled.png](./set2/2-1.png)

 3. A pop-up will appear for the email for the new member.
 There will be an option between can view or can edit. **Click** on the drop-down menu and choose can edit.
 Figma will send the invite to the email.

 ![https://s3-us-west-2.amazonaws.com/secure.notion-static.com/96f93d23-86c7-4d32-84ce-6193f4a3cb07/Untitled.png](./set2/2-3.png)

-## Task 1.
-Build App Pages with Layer
+## Task 3: Build App Pages with Layer

 Layers are any frames, groups or objects created in the canvas area.
 They will be shown in the layer panel on the left of the page.
 Layers' kinds are indicated with different icons.
 The list of layers are as following: